 It’s been such a long time by now, but do you remember how Costa-Gavras worked with you on the set of your first feature, “Le couperet” [2005, a.k.a.
 “The Ax] when you still were a child?

 You’re right; that’s a long time ago.
 I’m twenty-six now, and I was twelve when that film was made.
 What I remember most about him is that he was very kind, very patient, he smiled a lot, and he explained everything as simply as he could.
 He made sure it all seemed very natural to me; playing my character then was almost like playing a game, as children do.
 So I was not stressed at all—now I am much more stressed because now I’m much more aware of everything that’s happening around me when we’re shooting—the camera, everything that goes on on the set.

 What are your goals for the future?

-I would like to become a better painter and sculptor, and as an actress I hope to keep on playing both light and dramatic roles.
-Up until now I’ve been very fortunate to work with great directors who allowed me to explore my characters, to really get to know them, so I could put my heart and soul in it.
+I would like to become a better painter and sculptor, and as an actress, I hope to keep on playing both light and dramatic roles.
+Up until now, I’ve been very fortunate to work with great directors who allowed me to explore my characters, to get to know them, so I could put my heart and soul in it.
 It’s wonderful when you can do that.

 It’s very productive, a lot of films are being made.
-It’s not always easy to get them financed, but that’s the same everywhere, and especially the auteur cinema which has always had a huge following in France, it still never appealed to a wider audience.
-But that kind of engaging cinema really interests me, so there are a lot of films that I would like to do.
+It’s not always easy to get them financed, but that’s the same everywhere, and especially the auteur cinema, which has always had a huge following in France, it still never appealed to a wider audience.
+But that kind of engaging cinema interests me, so there are many films that I would like to do.

 Are there any films and filmmakers that have inspired you?